jambonz/jambonz-docs/docs/securing-webapp.md

 	change http://ip:3000/v1 to
 	https://api.your-domain.com/v1
 ```
+> Note: make sure to change the api URL above from http to https.
+If you leave it http requests will fail since the browser will prevent a page retrieved over https from making unsecured http calls.

 * Rebuild the app
 ```
 	$ cd /home/admin/apps/jambonz-webapp && sudo npm install --unsafe-perm && npm run build